Goal (website): Video Brands

+GOAL's Front Three: A creator-led show focused on fun and games.

+GOAL's FanZone: A series featuring fan interaction and debates.

+Events

+In 2026, GOAL hosted House of GOAL, a 17-day soccer culture festival in Brooklyn during the 2026 FIFA World Cup.

 Awards

 In 2017 and 2020, GOAL won the Best Sports News Site award at The Drum Online Media Awards.

 GOAL50

 Since the 2007–08 season, the best 50 players of the respective season are selected by GOAL reporters and ranked as part of Goal's "Goal 50."
 Starting from the 2018–19 season, the 50 players were divided into 25 men and 25 women, with a winner from both genders being crowned.
 In 2021 voting was changed, with the list of available players chosen by GOAL journalists and the ranking decided by a public vote.

 Lionel Messi is the record winner of the award having won it 7 times overall.